Yakuza 4: Plot

-Tanimura's superior, Satoshi Hisai, reveals that Sugiuchi was his father's partner.
+Tanimura's superior, Satoshi Hisai (Hideyuki Tanaka), reveals that Sugiuchi was his father's partner.
 Tanimura returns the money to Akiyama, and they conclude that Katsuragi is silencing anyone involved with the hit.
-Yutaka Mishima, Ihara's friend, contacts Tanimura, offering to inform on Katsuragi.
-Sugiuchi kills Mishima and reveals that he is Katsuragi's mole, and that he killed Tanimura’s father.
+Yutaka Mishima (Yoshihiro Kanemitsu), Ihara's friend, contacts Tanimura, offering to inform on Katsuragi.
+Sugiuchi kills Mishima and reveals that he is Katsuragi's mole, and that he killed Tanimura's father.
 He reveals that he and Katsuragi covered up the hit with help from Deputy Commissioner Seishiro Munakata.
-Hisai, who was Munakata's mole, kills Sugiuchi and commits suicide out of guilt.
+Hisai, who was Munakata's mole, killed Sugiuchi and committed suicide out of guilt.

-Hamazaki, having survived, arrives at Kiryu’s orphanage.
-He tells Kiryu he wants to reform and reveals a ledger indicating that the police and Kyohei Jingu embezzled the Tojo Clan’s 10 billion yen five years ago.
+Hamazaki, having survived, arrives at Kiryu's orphanage.
+He tells Kiryu he wants to reform and reveals a ledger indicating that the police instigated the 10 billion yen incident alongside Kyohei Jingu.
 He links the scheme to Munakata and Katsuragi, who plan to destroy the Tojo and allow the Ueno Seiwa to take over Kamurocho.
 When Hamazaki is about to turn himself in, he and Kiryu find Yasuko, and offer to help her.
 Saito arrives with orders to kill them.
 Kiryu beats him and goes to Kamurocho with Yasuko; Hamazaki is wounded and later dies.

 Later on, Sky Finance is raided, so Akiyama and Tanimura agree to work together.
 Kiryu leaves Yasuko with Date, and goes to meet Majima, who is seen being arrested.
 Munakata tells Daigo Dojima his plan to give the police control of organized crime, and offers to eliminate the Ueno Seiwa if Daigo promotes Arai, who is an undercover police officer.

 Kiryu finds Date drugged by Yasuko, and is forced to track her down.
 He is confronted by Akiyama and Tanimura, but beats them, and then learns that Yasuko and Saejima have been captured by Katsuragi.
 Back at Serena, Akiyama tells everyone that Kido, under orders from Katsuragi, stole ¥100 billion yen from him.
-At Kamurocho Hills, Katsuragi tells Kiryu he’ll return the Saejimas and the money in return for the ledger, but Kido shoots him and gives the ledger to Arai, who shoots him and leaves.
+At Kamurocho Hills, Katsuragi tells Kiryu he will return the Saejimas and the money in return for the ledger, but Kido shoots him and gives the ledger to Arai, who shoots him and leaves.
 Katsuragi and Yasuko kill each other; and Arai shoots Munakata when he orders him to kidnap Haruka and Kiryu's orphans to recover the money.

-Kiryu uses Hamazaki’s and Yasuko’s deaths to motivate Saejima, Tanimura and Akiyama.
+Kiryu uses Hamazaki's and Yasuko's deaths to motivate Saejima, Tanimura and Akiyama.
 They use Akiyama's money as bait on the roof of the Millennium Tower.
 Daigo and Arai arrive to claim it, along with Kido, who reveals he is working for Daigo.
 Munakata, having faked his death, brings officers to kill the others.
 Akiyama, Kiryu, Saejima and Tanimura defeat Arai, Daigo, Kido, and Munakata and his men.
 When Munakata declares that he is untouchable, Date scatters newspapers exposing his corruption.
 He shoots Akiyama, but a wad of money stops the bullet.
 Faced with prison, Munakata commits suicide.
 Arai surrenders to the authorities.